Pet Help & Rescue (PHaR)

 Reflection

-PHaR has been one of my more challenging projects, navigating tight timelines and complex stakeholder needs.
-My goals include:
+PHaR has been one of my more challenging projects, navigating tight timelines and complex stakeholder needs, but I've learned a lot of important things.